hindu-comm/mail_stream_indology/2015/07/Article_by_Jean_Fill/14__Dominik_Wujastyk.md

 [Archive link](https://list.indology.info/pipermail/indology/2015-July/041498.html)

 Dear colleagues,
-​

-I would like to read Jean Filliozat's article "Le Yoga et les substances psychotropes" that was published in
+I would like to read Jean Filliozat's article "Le Yoga et les substances psychotropes" that was published in the journal
-​the journal ​
-​*​*
+**
 *Y*
-*​oga ​*
-*​et*
-*​ ​*
+*oga *
+*et*
+* *
 *V*
-*​ie*​
+*ie*
 num.
 26
-​, in 1978​
+, in 1978
 .

-​The journal is published by ​​l’Association du Centre de Relations Culturelles Franco-Indien, who have written to me offering an annual subscription to the current issue of the journal​.
+The journal is published by l’Association du Centre de Relations Culturelles Franco-Indien, who have written to me offering an annual subscription to the current issue of the journal.
 The organization took a year to send me this response.
 Before I start wrangling with them about the specific issue of their journal, I thought I'd ask INDOLOGY.